futurewei-cloud/chogori-sql/docs/K2SqlDesignProposalV1.md

 ![Architecture](./images/K2SqlSystemDiagram021.png)

 When the SQL system first starts, one of the SQL executors creates the template0 and the template1 template databases for Postgres, it also creates a default database called postgres.
-A user could create a new database, for example, demo, by copying it from the template1 database.
+A user could create a new database, for example, demo, by bootstraping.

 ## SQL Executor